Seeding data

 Taking database snapshots

-Keel provides a convenient way to capture your current database state as seed data:
+Keel can capture your current database state as a reusable seed file with keel db snapshot:

 Best practices